How to adapt your writing to an online audience

 In an ideal world, you would be reading this blog slowly, possibly sitting in your favourite armchair, hanging on every word.
-I’d be able to use long, sophisticated sentences that would make me sound really clever, and…
+You’d be able to adapt your writing and use long, sophisticated sentences that would make us sound really clever, and…

 I’m not fooling anybody am I?

 It’s no secret that we read things differently online, but in my experience many advisers struggle to make the transition.
 Balancing the right tone, with an easily readable style, while getting your point across, can be a bit of a challenge.

 However, if you get it right, the reward is a far more engaged audience.
 Here’s how to adapt your writing…

 The medium is a major reason for this.
 For example, what devices do people use to view your website?
 Our research suggests that:

 - 72.48% will be using a desktop computer or laptop